Pay your taxes FAQs

 Generally, your tax debt is due by the filing deadline.
 Filing an extension does not change the date by which you need to pay.
 If you cannot pay your entire amount due, you'll need to apply for an IRS payment plan.
 Applying online is simple and you will be notified right away if your payment plan is approved.
 Payment options include full payment, long-term payment and short-term payment plans.
 You may also be required to pay setup fees, penalties and interest.
 If you need to apply for another person, you may need to be assigned as their agent under a Power of Attorney.

 If your business owes taxes due, you may be able to qualify for a long-term payment plan.

 If you suspect that you are not withholding enough due to tax law changes or income changes, you can change your withholding amount at any time.
 Simply request a W-4 form from your employer and change the amount.
 You can even request that an additional amount is withheld per check if desired.
-For example, if you think claiming single and zero is not going to be enough, you may pay an addition amount per check to try to make up the difference.
-If you over-pay that extra amount will be paid back to you.
+For example, if you think claiming single and zero is not going to be enough, you may have an additional amount withheld from each paycheck to try to make up the difference.
+If you overpay, the extra amount will be paid back to you as a tax refund when you file your annual tax return.
 If you do not have not enough withheld, you will need to pay the difference when you file.